 This is a perfect case of positive peer pressure.
 I feel guilty if I let my friends down and I feel like I’m “missing out” if I skip too many runs.
 Our super-small “running club” of four supports each other through frigid winters, grey and rainy springs, and hot summers.
 I need my running friends’ support and energy to motivate me to run outside throughout the year.

 Just as I use my running partners to help me stick to my physical goals, there are several people you can turn to when working on financial goals.
 These are a few I’ve depended on:

 - Significant Other:

 Mr. ThreeYear and I set our goals at the beginning of each year and review them periodically.
 We use each other to keep ourselves on track and as sounding boards.
 “How are we doing with saving?
-What are ways we can minimize some of our costs for the Chile trip?
-Let’s try to accumulate travel miles and see if that will help.”
+What are ways we can minimize some of our costs for some household expenses?
+How can we earn more for that house project we want to complete?”
 We informally hold each other accountable.
-“Which credit card should I be using now?
-How close are we to earning those miles?”
+“Did you check into that other tutoring gig?
+Let’s cancel the cleaning supplies subscription.”

 2. A Personal Finance Nerd Friend:

 While using your significant other can be great, sometimes it’s not.
 You may have a spouse who’s not interested in the financial side of life (sometimes I catch mine yawning–yawning! when I start talking retirement account strategy).
 You might be single.
 You might just want an outside opinion to make sure you’re on the right track with your goals.

 I recommend finding a friend, neighbor, or acquaintance who’s frugal or really good at personal finance, and inviting them over for coffee.
 I did this three years ago, with a friend who’s a personal finance professor at a local college.
 I asked if she’d be willing to come over and help me talk through our PF strategy to see if she saw any holes.